CHOOSE THE BEST DAY TRIPS FROM HOBART

 Once on Bruny Island, there’s plenty of things to do and see.
 Hiking trails are plentiful, especially in the south near Adventure Bay, while Lunawanna on the western coast is a beautiful sheltered spot for swimming, boating and kayaking.
 On the far southern tip of the island, you’ll find Cape Bruny Lighthouse, one of Australia’s oldest lighthouses.

 Be sure to visit The Neck and climb to the Truganini Lookout for a spectacular view of the narrow isthmus!
 See if you can spot the optical illusion that makes the sea levels appear different on either side of the land.

 There’s also excellent food to be had on Bruny Island: particular highlights are the cheeses, fresh oysters, berries and honey.

 Bruny Island Day Tours we recommend

-If you don’t have a car there are some great day tours to Bruny Island from Hobart and even if you do letting someone else help you make the most of the island in one day is a good idea.
+If you don’t have a car, there are some great day tours to Bruny Island from Hobart.
+Letting someone else help you make the most of your one day on the island is a good idea.

 Tasman Peninsula Cruise

 The Tasman Peninsula is a large peninsula located directly east of Hobart and is about an hour’s drive from the capital.
 The peninsula is separated from mainland Tasmania by an extremely narrow strip of land called Eaglehawk Neck and is home to absolutely spectacular scenery.